Backmasking: Skepticism

 consciously or unconsciously, by the content of the backward messages."
 In 1992, an experiment found that exposure to backward messages did not lead to significant changes in attitude.
 Psychology professor Mark D. Allen says that "delivering subliminal messages via backward masking is totally and ridiculously impossible".

 The finding of backward Satanic messages has been explained as caused by the observer-expectancy effect.
 The Skeptic's Dictionary states that "you probably won't hear [backmasked] messages until somebody first points them out to you.
 Perception is influenced by expectation and expectation is affected by what others prime you for."
 In 1984, S. B. Thorne and P. Himelstein found that "when vague and unfamiliar stimuli are presented, [test subjects] are highly likely to accept suggestions, particularly when the suggestions are presented by someone with prestige and authority."
 Vokey and Read concluded from their 1985 experiment that "the apparent presence of backward messages in popular music is a function more of active construction on the part of the perceiver than of the existence of the messages themselves."

 In popular culture

 Backmasking has been satirized in the comic strip Bloom County on several occasions when one "expert" claims to have found Satanic verses hidden in songs recorded by Debby Boone and Billy Joel; and by Milo Bloom investigating the fictional heavy metal group Billy and the Boingers (formerly Deathtöngue).

 A page in Frank Miller's comic The Dark Knight Returns depicts a character named "Arnold Cimp," who becomes convinced Led Zeppelin is trying to kill him after hearing "Stairway To Heaven" backwards.

-In the Gravity Falls episode "Wendy's Song", Dipper and Uncle Stan play a record backwards and discover it was used to brainwash their friend Wendy.